sebagallardo/pokemon-cookunity-be/README.md

 - Node.js 18 or higher
 - npm

+# Used Technologies
+- NestJS
+- TypeORM
+- PostgreSQL
+- Docker
+- Swagger
+- JWT Authentication

 ## Running the app
-- Run the docker-compose file to start the database
+- Run the docker compose file to start the database
   ```bash
   $ docker compose up
   ```